kbhtech/VirusTotal-For-Moodle/README.md

 	~/adminlib.php: class antivirus_virustotal_client_verbose_setting extends admin_setting_configselect { // validation & I/O code...

-## GUI for configuring the provider-assigned API Key.
+## Web interface provided means for administrators to assign an API key, provided by VirusTotal.

 -*This will be in the administrative panel in the settings of moodle.*